digidem/mapeo-core/README.md

 ### sync.close(cb)

-Unannounces the sync service & cleans up the underlying UDP socket. `cb` is called once this is complete.
+Unannounces the sync service & cleans up the underlying UDP socket, and closes the underlying resources. `cb` is called once this is complete.

 ### sync.peers()